 Meeting Adventures in Bulgaria: Bulgarian foods

 Bulgarian foods are new to my taste buds so, to be honest, I was not a fan at first.
 I like spicy foods but they’re not really a fan of spicy dishes.
-They’re more into sweets, I guess.
+They’re more into sweets, I noticed.
 Finding something that will please my taste buds was a bit of a struggle, however, there were some foods that I eventually liked.
 Some, I can now tolerate them.

 A typical Bulgarian meal consists of bread, cheese, yogurt, Sudzhuk (суджук), and several types of meat.
 One of my favorites is the Princesa sandwich.
 Basically, it’s just a slice of bread baked with ground meat, butter and grated cheese on top.
-I also enjoyed the homemade milk, white cheese, jams, and dried fruits from grandma Radka’s (my boyfriend’s grandmother) kitchen.
+I also enjoyed the homemade milk, white cheese, jams, and dried fruits from grandma Radka’s kitchen.

 Aside from the traditional foods, I also enjoyed the pizzas and the doner.
 These foods are almost everywhere in the city center.
 In big cities like Sofia, you can find big-time pizza parlors like Dominoes.

-A giant pizza is one of my favorites in Bulgaria
+This giant pizza is one of my favorites in Bulgaria

 Do they have rice in Bulgaria?